kimtonyhyun/analysis/docs/multiday.md

 #### Instantiating a `MultiDay` instance

-In this tutorial, we will create a `MultiDay` object from three `DaySummary` instances: `m1d12`, `m1d13`, and `m1d14`; i.e. Days 12, 13, 14 of Cohort 11, Mouse 1.
+In this tutorial, we will create a `MultiDay` object from three `DaySummary` instances: `m1d12`, `m1d13`, and `m1d14` (i.e. Days 12, 13, 14 of Cohort 11, Mouse 1).
 We assume the following `DaySummary` variables exist in the Matlab workspace:
 ```
 >> m1d12